If you are experiencing an emergency, dial 9-1-1.

 The Chief and his Staff

-Kenneth L. Waldvogel has been the Department’s Fire Chief since his appointment by the Board of Directors in 2006.
-His administrative staff consists of an Assistant Chief, a Director of Business Services, Personnel Services Manager, an Administrative Support Officer and four Deputy Chiefs.
+Tony Bowden has been the Department’s Fire Chief since his appointment by the Board of Directors in 2018.
+His administrative staff consists of an Assistant Chief, three Deputy Chiefs, a Director of Business Services, Personnel Services Manager, and an Administrative Support Officer.

 The Santa Clara County Fire Department is divided into five service divisions: